hbroek/reken/documentation/developer-guide/chapter-4.md

 </div>
 ```

 This example displays a message on the console when the link is clicked.
-The call to `prevenDefault` prevents the link to be followed.
-And the call to `stopPropagation` stop the click on the div to be triggered.
+The call to `preventDefault` prevents the link from being followed.
+And the call to `stopPropagation` stops the click on the div to be triggered.

 ## 4.11 data-timer